awsdocs/amazon-ecr-user-guide/doc_source/vpc-endpoints.md

 **com\.amazonaws\.*region*\.s3**
 The Amazon S3 gateway endpoint uses an IAM policy document to limit access to the service\.
 The **Full Access** policy can be used because any restrictions that you have put in your task IAM roles or other IAM user policies still apply on top of this policy\.
 If you want to limit Amazon S3 bucket access to the minimum required permissions required to use Amazon ECR, see [Minimum Amazon S3 Bucket Permissions for Amazon ECR](ecr-minimum-s3-perms.md)\.

-## Creating the VPC Endpoint for Amazon CloudWatch Logs<a name="cwlogs-vpc-endpoint-considerations"></a>
+## Creating the CloudWatch Logs Endpoint<a name="ecr-setting-up-cloudwatch-logs"></a>

-This interface endpoint is required for all ECS tasks to insert logs on a CloudWatch Logs stream.
-When your container initializes, the task puts logs on a CloudWatch Logs and not having this endpoint is going to result on ECS to not be able to move the task from provisioning to running.

-To create the VPC endpoint for the Amazon Cloudwatch Logs service, use the [Creating an Interface Endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) procedure in the *Amazon VPC User Guide* to create the endpoints described here\.

-The required endpoint to accomplish connection from your VPC to CloudWatch Logs is **com\.amazonaws\.*region*\.logs**
+For tasks using the Fargate launch type, if your VPC doesn't have an internet gateway and your tasks use the `awslogs` log driver to send log information to CloudWatch Logs, you must create the **com\.amazonaws\.*region*\.logs interface** VPC endpoint for CloudWatch Logs\.
+For more information, see [Using CloudWatch Logs with Interface VPC Endpoints](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/cloudwatch-logs-and-interface-VPC.html) in the *Amazon CloudWatch Logs User Guide*\.